libffcv/ffcv/README.md

 <!-- Holding constant the same training routine and optimizing only the dataloading
-and data transfer routines with `ffcv`, we enable significantly faster training: --> Keep your training system the same, just replace the data loader.
-Look at these speeds!
+and data transfer routines with `ffcv`, we enable significantly faster training: --> Keep your training code, replace the data loader!
+Look at these speedups:
 <img src="assets/headline.svg"/>

-`ffcv` also comes prepacked with fast, simple training code for standard benchmarks:
+`ffcv` also comes prepacked with fast, simple code and configurations for standard benchmarks:
 <img src="docs/_static/perf_scatterplot.svg"/>

-See [here](https://docs.ffcv.io/benchmarks.html) for further benchmark details.
+(See [here](https://docs.ffcv.io/benchmarks.html) for further benchmark details.)

 ## Install with Anaconda
 ```